The way of Imi Lichtenfeld Sde-Or founder of Krav Maga

 The true essence of Krav Maga is first, knowing how to defend yourself.
-After that, it is knowing how to attack.
+After that, it knows how to attack.
 The methodology is certainly not intended to attack innocent people or to enhance the status of violence.
-When I talk about Krav Maga, I am referring to fighters that started learning Krav Maga from Imi Lichtenfeld Sde-Or and then developed it in their own way.
+When I talk about Krav Maga, I am referring to fighters that started learning Krav Maga from Imi Lichtenfeld Sde-Or and then developed it in their way.

-They have not forgotten the foundation, self-defense; yet have advanced the art of Krav Maga to react to the weaponry of the present times.
-Just as Imi Lichtenfeld Sde-Or, Eli Avikzar, and I, Ami Niv, have done each in our own career.
+They have not forgotten the foundation, of self-defense; yet have advanced the art of Krav Maga to react to the weaponry of the present times.
+Just as Imi Lichtenfeld Sde-Or, Eli Avikzar, and I, Ami Niv, have done in our careers.

 The essential difference between a violent attack and self-defense is that when we are defending ourselves, we do not want to get hurt.
 It is necessary to build a strong offensive and defensive strategy so that one can remove themselves from the situation without serious injury.

-Obviously, if we must engage in a more physical response, it should be done in order to neutralize the opponent through professional techniques developed from practice and perseverance.
+If we must engage in a more physical response, it should be done to neutralize the opponent through professional techniques developed from practice and perseverance.

 Today, the focus of many styles of martial arts is to broaden the area of expertise and fighting styles.
-The goal is on being better athletes and warriors, in order to be more prepared for battle or fighting.
-In doing so, it is necessary to “perform the technique as a reflex, in a non-thinking manner and control the other attackers”.
+The goal is to be better athletes and warriors, to be more prepared for battle or fighting.
+In doing so, it is necessary to “perform the technique as a reflex, in a non-thinking manner, and control the other attackers”.

-There are some instructors who will try to manipulate Krav Maga to make it a method of warfare and violence in order to significantly hurt the opponent, however; the way the method is taught doesn’t really allow for this way of thinking.
+Some instructors will try to manipulate Krav Maga to make it a method of warfare and violence to hurt the opponent, however significantly; the way the method is taught doesn’t allow for this way of thinking.
 The entire essence of Krav Maga and adherence to its fundamental understanding is based first on self-defense.
-Due to the important concept rooted in training; making minimum defense against maximum offense, it is very easy to distinguish who uses combat to attack versus to defend oneself.
+Due to the important concept rooted in training; making minimum defense against the maximum offense, it is very easy to distinguish who uses combat to attack versus to defend oneself.